 "I always say, ‘Call my husband what you want, call my kids what you want, but I'm very sensitive about Dublin,' " Tibbetts said of the family's beloved black and white pup that will turn 5 in January.
 "Chubby Dubbie," nicknamed by the Tibbetts' kids for his rounded physique, is on the larger side of miniature, weighing in at around 50 pounds, according to his owner, about 10 pounds over what his short legs should be carrying.

 "Most dogs you can feel ribs and that's just not happening here," Tibbetts said with an affectionate pat on Dublin's mid-section during a short break in their daily mile-and-a-quarter walk around the dead-end loop on their quiet Lenox street, disrupted only by the grinding hum of the garbage truck and Dublin's warning bark to the machine to stay away.

 Despite living an active lifestyle -- with multiple walks a day around the loop, trips to Kennedy Park and weekly hikes -- and a strict diet of diet Kibble, Dublin still fights the numbers on the vet's scale.

 The friendly shepherd with an aversion to garbage men isn't alone.
-According to a 2012 National Pet Obesity Survey conducted by the Association for Pet Obesity Prevention, 52.5 percent of dogs in America are overweight or obese.
-The survey, released in March of this year, also found the number of overweight cats has reached an all-time high -- with 58.3 percent of cats overweight or obese.
+According to a 2012 National Pet Obesity Survey conducted by the Association for Pet Obesity Prevention, 52.

 While a little extra chub on our family pets might not seem that big of a deal, Dr. John Reynolds, veterinarian and owner of the Pittsfield Veterinary Hospital & Shaker Hill Pet Resort on West Housatonic Street, warns overweight pets can have weight-related health issues just like humans.